sunil-57/billingsystem/README.md

 ## Features
-- model.Customer ko detail record {name, house number, kati electricity used}
+- Customer details to be recorded -> name, house number, kati electricity used
 - Should be able to provide the units consumed
 - Calculation as per the unit slabs
 - Bill calculation for every customer